-Although the results from this study demonstrate that the normalization of impact response data using the "Eff Mass & Eff Stiff" approach is the most effective way of those examined to improve the similitude of a group of responses for the creation of a mean human response curve, some limitations in the methodology should be pointed out.
+Although the results from this study demonstrate that the normalization of impact response data using the "Eff Mass & Eff Stiff" approach is clearly the most effective way to improve the similitude of a group of responses for the creation of a mean human response curve, a couple limitations in the methodology should be pointed out.
 First, the values for effective stiffness can only be obtained if deflection data is measured directly (e.g., chestband) or can be indirectly estimated (e.g., double integration of accelerometers).
-Also, the numerator of the stiffness ration in Equation (7) for "Eff Mass & Eff Stiff" normalization is dependent on the test condition and cannot be obtained from anthropometric tables.
-Recall that this is also true for the numerator of the effective mass ratio.
-However, the effective mass and effective stiffness can still be estimated and related directly back to the 50th percentile male (or selected population), using standard anthropometric values as discussed previously.
+Also, the numerator of the stiffness ratio in Equation (7) for "Eff Mass & Eff Stiff" normalization is dependent on the test condition and can not be obtained from anthropometric tables.
+Recall that this is also true for the numerator of the effective mass ratio, but the effective mass can still be estimated and related directly back to the 50th percentile male (or selected population), as discussed previously.
+In contrast, the effective stiffness can not be related directly to any selected population, as stiffness data for various population groups are not available in anthropometric tables.
+As long as such data is unavailable, the numerator of the stiffness & Eff Mass & Eff Stiff" normalization of the stiffness can only be estimated by averaging the effective stiffness of each subject for a given test condition.
+Therefore, the "Eff Mass & Eff Stiff" normalization methodology should only be applied to test data where the subject set is representative of (or normally distributed about) the target population.